ndri/sidekickicons/README.md

 ## Usage

 These icons can be used exactly like Heroicons.
-There is no website like [heroicons.com](https://heroicons.com/) yet, but you can currently see the list of icons in this README and get the SVG files from the `optimized` directory (**not** the `src` directory!).

-You can then add the SVG directly into your HTML:
+You can copy the SVG source of an icon from [sidekickicons.andri.io](https://sidekickicons.andri.io/) and inline it directly into your HTML:

 ```html
 <svg